apache/whimsy/DEVELOPMENT.md

         - /home/rubys/svn/foundation
         - /home/rubys/svn/committers

-4. Access to LDAP requires configuration, and a cert.
+4. Configure LDAP servers and certificates:

  1. The model code determines what host and port to connect to by parsing either `/etc/ldap/ldap.conf` or `/etc/openldap/ldap.conf` for a line that